Höhn: Transport

+Local bus line no. 477 goes from Rehe via Rennerod and Westerburg to Montabaur, further local bus lines are 464, 470, 483, 484 and 965.

+The village is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 440.

 Through Bundesstraße 255, Höhn is linked to Autobahnen A 3 (Cologne-Frankfurt) and A 45 (Dortmund-Aschaffenburg) as well as to the greater centres of Koblenz, Limburg an der Lahn and Herborn.

 Höhn had a station at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn).

+The section of the Westerwaldquerbahn from Fehl-Ritzhausen to Rennerod sometimes is in use for touristic Draisine rides operated by the NGO IG Westerwald-Querbahn (IWQ) e.
+V., an extension to Höhn is planned.

 Education

 Höhn is home to a primary school and a Hauptschule, a special school, a kindergarten and one special kindergarten.

 The schools are assigned a sport hall, an indoor swimming pool and a sporting ground.

 Secondary schools are found in Westerburg, Rennerod and Bad Marienberg.

+Energy production

+Since 2016, a wind farm including three Wind turbines produces electricity in Höhn.